jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 like this: 1&#x302;, 2&#x302;, 3&#x302;....
 The first degree of a scale (1&#x302;) is often called the “tonic”.

-The intervals between scale degrees are often described in terms of “half steps” and “whole steps”.
-A “half step” is the smallest interval on the fretboard; the distance between the notes on a string on either side of one fret.
-A “whole step” is two half steps, a distance of two frets.
-A half step can also be called a "semitone" or "minor-second interval", and a whole step can also be called a "tone", "whole tone", or "major-second interval".

-Most scales can be described by a formula that specifies the half steps and whole steps between scale degrees.
+Most scales can be described by a formula that specifies the whole tones (T) and semitones (S) between scale degrees.
 For example, the major scale formula can be written like this:
-WWHWWWH (a whole step from 1&#x302; to 2&#x302;, a whole step to 3&#x302;, a half step to 4&#x302;, a whole step to 5&#x302;, etc.).
+TTSTTTS (a whole tone from 1&#x302; to 2&#x302;, a whole tone to 3&#x302;, a semitone to 4&#x302;, a whole tone to 5&#x302;, a whole tone to 6&#x302;, a whole tone to 7&#x302;, and a semitone back to the 1&#x302;).

-Since there are whole steps between most scale degrees, the formula can be simplified by just specifying the location of the half steps.
+Since there are whole tones between most scale degrees, the formula can be simplified by just specifying the location of the semitones.
-For example, the major scale has half steps between 3&#x302;--4&#x302; and 7&#x302;--1&#x302;.
+For example, the major scale has semitones between 3&#x302;--4&#x302; and 7&#x302;--1&#x302;.

 Scales can also be described by the interval between scale degrees and the tonic.
 For example,